creationrose/blog/README.md

 As a user, I want to be able to log onto the site in order to make new posts.

-As a user, I want to be able to login onto the order to make new comments.
+As a user, I want to be able to log onto the site in order to make new comments.

+As a user, I want to prevent other users from deleting my posts.

+As a user, I want to prevent users who arent logged in from commenting on posts.

 ##Heroku